Photo by Jp Valery on Unsplash

+Sometimes you go through your Lightroom catalog, see a picture you already like, and give it a completely new feeling by redeveloping it.
 Jp Valery is one of the best photographers in Montréal, QC.
 He’s a self-taught photographer passionate by his craft.
 He’s available for hire - no projects are too big or too small - and can be contacted at contact@jpvalery.photo.
-His pictures have received almost 20M views on Unsplash where he has been nominated Community Allstar for 2 years in a row.
 Don’t hesitate to contact Jp Valery if you’re looking for a talented photographer in Montreal, Quebec with great photography services.

 Related collections